ceabiodb/biodb/README.md

  * Search for MSMS spectra.
  * Export any database into a CSV file.

+## License

+This software is licensed under the GNU AGPLv3 license.

 ## Examples

 In this section, you can find some of the possibilities offered by the *biodb* package.